 Estimating the statistical significance (i.e.~the number of $\sigma$'s) by the ratio $S/\sqrt{S+B}$, with $S$ ($B$) denoting the signal (background) number of events, we find the following 2$\sigma$ sensitivities:

 In the most optimistic case in which the background could be reduced to a negligible level, the sensitivities would be

-We can see that, even for the FCC-hh in the most optimistic scenario of a background reduced to a negligible level, the hadron collider sensitivity would be about three orders of magnitude below the latest astrophysical and laboratory bounds.
+We can see that, even for the FCC-hh in the most optimistic scenario of a background reduced to a negligible level, the hadron collider sensitivity would be about three orders of magnitude worst than the latest astrophysical and laboratory bounds.
 In fact, Eq.~(\ref{NDA}) shows that new physics at scales $m_*\gtrsim \sqrt{s}$ cannot generate $|\lambda_{e\mu}| \gg 10^{-11}\mu_B$, therefore these bounds are also too weak to be interpreted in the EFT for the neutrino dipole.